theimperium20/eod_data/README.md

-# zerodha-task
-This repo contains the source code for test task given by the zerodha's HR team.
+# What does the code do?
 This web app downloads daily bhavcopy from BSE (https://www.bseindia.com/markets/MarketInfo/BhavCopy.aspx) parses the CSV and loads the values into Redis.
 On the landing page, it renders the top 10 stock entries in the Redis in a nice table.
 It also has a search function to search stocks from Redis using name.